Amazon Personally Identifiable Information (PII) Standards

 Changes to Workflows within Webgility

-You will also be prompted to remove this information in existing orders when you login to Webgility.
+- You will also be prompted to remove this information in existing orders when you login to Webgility, as shown in the screenshot below.